-You can sign up for free Part A (if you’re eligible) any time during or after your Initial Enrollment Period starts.
+You can sign up for Part A for free, if you’re eligible, any time during or after your Initial Enrollment Period starts.
 Your coverage start date will depend on when you sign up.
 If you have to buy Part A and/or Part B, you can only sign up during a valid enrollment period.

 In most cases, if you don’t sign up for Medicare Part B when you’re first eligible, you’ll have to pay a late enrollment penalty for as long as you have Part B and could have a gap in your health coverage.